jurjsorinliviu/SNNtrainer3D/README.md

 \- Download trained weights.

-\- Plot the loss, accuracy, Recall, Precision, F1Score, the FLOPS, as well as the confusion matrix of the model during training.
+\- Plot the loss, accuracy, Recall, Precision, F1Score, the total FLOPs, as well as the confusion matrix of the model during training.
 ## Visualization
 The software uses [Three.js](https://threejs.org/) to create a 3D visualization of the designed model architecture.
 This visualization enhances understanding of the model's structure and connections between layers (the user can zoom in, rotate, move, etc.).